 The downhill ranking is based purely on individual downhill events.
-No points are awarded for massed-start downhill and enduro events.
+No points are awarded for massed-start downhill events.

-The 4X ranking is calculated from 4X events. (text modified on 1.02.12; 1.10.13)
+The 4X ranking is calculated from 4X events.

-- 4.7.008 For events in the categories below, only the best results of each rider are taken into account: - Class 1 one-day events: the best 5 results - Class 2 one-day events: the best-4-5 results - Class 3 one-day events: the best-3-5 results - Class 1 stage races: the best 3 results - Class 2 stage races: the best 2 results (text modified on 1.10.13) - 4.7.009 The UCI mountain bike ranking is updated after Olympic Games, world championships, world cup events, continental championships and on 31 December.
-The dates of other ranking updates are published on the UCI website. (text modified on 1.02.12). - 4.7.010 As set out in article 1.2.029, national mountain bike championships shall be run on the 29th weekend of the year (mandatory date).
-The UCI may grant dispensations for the southern hemisphere or in cases of force majeure.
-Concerning the calculation of the UCI rankings, national championships run before or after the mandatory date shall be considered as being run on the mandatory date. (article introduced on 1.02.12).
+4.7.008 For events in the categories below, only the best results of each rider are taken into account:

+- Class 1 one-day events: the best 5 results

+- Class 2 one-day events: the best 4 results

+- Class 3 one-day events: the best 3 results

+- Class 1 stage races: the best 3 results

+- Class 2 stage races: the best 2 results

+4.7.009 The UCI mountain bike ranking is updated after Olympic Games, world championships, world cup events, continental championships and on 31 December.

-VIII Chapter MASTERS WORLD CHAMPIONSHIPS
+MASTERS WORLD CHAMPIONSHIPS

-- 4.8.001 Only licence holders under articles 1.1.001 to 1.1.028 and 4.1.009 may take part in the masters world championships.
-A race number is only issued on presentation of the licence. - 4.8.002 The riders taking part in the masters world championships represent their country, but are permitted to use the equipment of their choice. - 4.8.003 All details specifically relating to the masters world championships must be obtained directly from the organiser or from the UCI web site. - 4.8.004 The championships are usually organised in 5 year age groups: 30-34, 35-39, 40-44, etc. Depending on the number of participants in each age group, an age group may be divided into subgroups of less than five years or joined with an adjacent age group, in which case there is a single overall classification. - 4.8.005 An event is not organised for a specific age group if there are fewer than six riders at the start.
+- Only licence holders under articles 1.1.001 to 1.1.028 and 4.1.009 may take part in the masters' 4.8.001 world championships.
+A race number is only issued on presentation of the licence. - 4.8.002 The riders taking part in the masters' world championships represent their country, but are permitted to use the equipment of their choice. - 4.8.003 All details specifically relating to the masters world championships must be obtained directly from the organiser or from the UCI web site. - 4.8.004 The championships are usually organised in 5 year age groups: 30-34, 35-39, 40-44, etc. Depending on the number of participants in each age group, an age group may be divided into subgroups of less than five years or joined with an adjacent age group, in which case there is a single overall classification. - 4.8.005 An event is not organised for a specific age group if there are fewer than six riders at the start.
 However, there must always be a minimum of 2 age groups per event.

-IX Chapter UCI ELITE MTB TEAMS
+Chapter UCI ELITE MTB TEAMS

-§ 1 Identity
+Identity

-4.9.001 A UCI ELITE MTB team is an entity consisting of:

-- minimum 3 riders, maximum 10 riders for cross-country; - minimum 2 riders, maximum 10 riders for gravity (downhill and 4X); - minimum 3 riders, maximum 10 riders for cross-country/gravity mixed teams.
+- 4.9.001 A UCI ELITE MTB team is an entity consisting of: - minimum 3 riders, maximum 10 riders for cross-country; - minimum 2 riders, maximum 10 riders for gravity (downhill and 4X).

-They are employed and/or sponsored by the same entity, for the purpose to take part in mountain bike events on the International UCI calendar. (text modified on 1.02.12).
+They are employed and/or sponsored by the same entity, for the purpose to take part in mountain bike events on the International UCI calendar.